-Secondary surface (fins) shall be of the plate-fin design using aluminum or copper, with die-formed collars.
-Fin design to be flat, waffle, or sine-wave in a staggered tube pattern to meet performance requirements.
-Collars will hold fin spacing at specified density, and cover the entire tube surface.
-Fins are to be free of oils and oxidation.
+Secondary surface (fins) are of the plate-fin design using aluminum or copper, with die-formed collars.
+The fin design is to be flat, waffle, or sinewave in a staggered tube pattern to meet performance requirements.
+Collars will hold fin spacing at the specified density and cover the entire tube surface.
+Aluminum properties are to be Alloy 1100 per ASTM B209, with O (soft) temper; copper is to be Alloy 11000 per ASTM B152-06 with soft (anneal) temper.
+Fins are to be free of oils and oxidations.

-All fluid coils designed with 1/2” or 5/8” tubes are to have ARI Standard 410 certification and shall bear the ARI symbol.
-Coils outside the scope of ARI’s standard rating conditions or certification program will be acceptable to ARI since USA Coil is a current member of the ARI coil certification program, and coils will be rated in accordance with the ARI Standard 410.
+All steam coils are to be AHRI performance certified and bear the AHRI symbol.
+Coils outside the scope of AHRI’s standard rating conditions or the manufacturer’s certification program will be acceptable since the manufacturer is a current member of the AHRI coil certification program, and all coils will be rated in accordance with AHRI Standard 410.

 Standard/Base in Bold Below

 |Casing Material||16 gauge Galv.
 Steel||Optional - 12, 14 and 18 Gauge Galv.
 Steel • 12, 14 and 16 Gauge 304 & 316 Stainless Steel • 14 Gauge Aluminum|

 |Copper||Optional - Stainless Steel, Cupro Nickel, Carbon Steel|

 |Header Material||Copper||Optional - Stainless Steel, Cupro Nickel, Carbon Steel|

 The HVAC industry has many manufacturers of units that all have heating and/or cooling coils as an integral part of their......